ConfederacyOfGaia/Gaia/zephyrlands.md

 **Kylf** lies to the east and northeast of Gaia.
 The inhabitants are called Kylves, the adjectival form is Kylven, and their language is called Kylven.
 Southern Kylf butts up agains the Soothills, and, like Gaia, has a substantial gnomish population.

 Kylf is a country of rolling hills, and most Kylvens are herders and ranchers.
-Their military consists of mounted knights and mounted archers (both of these are available as fighter archetypes for characters from Kylf).
+Their military consists of mounted knights and mounted archers.
 Kylf produces the best horses in the Zephyrlands, renouned for their speed and bravery, and the Kylven Dogsteed is the favored steed of gnomes throughout the Zephyrlands.

 Kylven life centers around horses and ranching.
 Children grow up riding horses and most families own ranches.
 Common pasttimes are dressage, polo, and horse racing, which Kylvens take very seriously.